myl7/remark-github-beta-blockquote-admonitions/README.md

 </tr>
 </table>

-Notice: Display title in `""` is required, otherwise it will fallback to empty string `""` other than names corresponding to the types like `Notes` to `note`.
+Notice: Descriptive title in `""` is required, otherwise it will fallback to empty string `""` other than names corresponding to the types like `Notes` to `note`.

 ## Implementation